About Winedoctor

 What reports can we expect?

 I have a fairly firm timetable of updates throughout the year.
 Each April I attend the Bordeaux primeurs, so expect a detailed report on the latest vintage then.
-I also attend large annual tastings of Bordeaux at two, four and ten years of age, so you can expect regular reviews as the wines progress as well.
-In addition I report on many older Bordeaux from my cellar, aiding drinking decisions as the wines mature.
-For the Loire Valley, I publish a detailed vintage assessment each year, usually after visiting the region in February.
-Again, I look back at recent and older vintages through the wines in my cellar.
+I also travel to Bordeaux for post-bottling tastings, and I endeavour to revisit a good selection of the region’s wine at ten years of age, so you can expect reviews as the wines age as well as on release.
+In addition I report on many older Bordeaux from my cellar, and bottles tasted in the region, aiding drinking decisions as the wines mature.

 What’s your style?

 I’m not sure I’m the best qualified to provide an objective answer to this question, but I will try!
 I avoid hyperbole and the slew of perfect scores that seems de rigueur in wine reports these days.
 My palate favours purity and precision, and seeks out wines that feel energetic and alive in the mouth.
 I adore moreishness, and freshness.
 I find wines that are leaden and dull, dominated by over-extracted tannin and raisined fruit, which try to win over the palate with blunt force, to be wearisome.
 I look for beauty and charm in wine.
+But I can be open-minded and score wines appropriately.
+Don’t forget, it is just as important to read the note, as it is the score.

 I’m determined to seek out value estates, especially in Bordeaux.
 Although I deal with the big names in detail, I also look to the little guys turning out great wines at great price points; cru bourgeois estates on the left bank, and lesser-known names in Castillon, Montagne-St-Emilion and Fronsac get a look in.